Office of the Dean of Students

 Additional Resources and Information

-Manhattanville College provides housing accommodations in accordance with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1978, and the Fair Housing Act to ensure equal access to programs, activities, and facilities.
+Manhattanville College provides housing accommodations in accordance with the Americans with Disabilities Act of 1990 as amended in 2008, Section 504 of the Rehabilitation Act of 1978, and the Fair Housing Act of 1968 to ensure equal access to programs, activities, and facilities.

-The condition for which the request is being made must be documented by a qualified, licensed medical practitioner, is evaluated, and is dependent upon the nature and the severity of the disability.
+Every student who wishes to receive accommodations must first disclose an accessibility barrier or impairment to the Center for Student Accessibility and provide documentation.
+The documentation should include information on the student's disability, barriers, accommodation recommendations and what accommodations have been received in the past.
+This documentation is kept confidential.
+Appropriate accommodations are determined between the Center for Student Accessibility and the staff through an interactive process.
 While the Americans with Disabilities Act requires that consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable, or if other options are available.

-Students wishing to apply to have a support animal or air conditioning unit in their housing assignment must have a completed Manhattanville College Support Animal Application or a Manhattanville College Air Conditioning Unit Application submitted to the Office of Residence Life at any point throughout the academic year.
-Applications will be reviewed on the last Thursday of each month.
+Students wishing to apply to have a support animal or air conditioning unit in their housing assignment must complete a request on the Accommodations tab of the Student Health Portal.
+The request will be reviewed by the Center for Student Accessibility.

 Students who have their Manhattanville College Medical Housing Application approved will receive a medical single which is assigned by the Office of Residence Life.
 This housing assignment is non-negotiable and is not eligible to be used in a room change process.
 Students who opt out of their assigned medical single will forfeit their right to another medical single for that academic year.
 Students who have their Manhattanville College Medical Housing Application denied will keep their assigned shared dwelling and will need to take part in the College room selection process, as appropriate.